Closed floor plans: For years, they were yesterday’s news. In recent interior design trends, it’s been all about open concept floor plans.

 The Case for Closed Floor Plans

-The Need for Definition in larger Homes
+The Need for Definition in Larger Homes

 The average home size has more than doubled since the 1950s, and Americans are now expressing challenges about defining spaces in open floor plans.
 Since the typical home in 2020 was around 2,300 square feet, homeowners found that there weren’t enough room dividers or fancy bookshelves to designate what part of the kit-living-den combo is for what.